Lockheed F-104 Starfighter: Vietnam War

 The F-104C entered service with USAF Tactical Air Command (TAC) as a multi-role fighter and fighter-bomber.
 The 479th Tactical Fighter Wing (TFW) at George AFB, California, was the first unit to be equipped with the type, in September 1958.
 Commencing with Operation Rolling Thunder, the Starfighter was used both in the air-superiority and air-support roles.
 On 19 April 1965 the 476th Tactical Fighter Squadron (TFS) of the 479th TFW arrived at Da Nang AB to help protect US F-105 Thunderchief fighter-bombers against MiG-17s and especially MiG-21s that were beginning to be flown by the Vietnamese People's Air Force (VPAF).
 The F-104 was also deployed extensively as a barrier combat air patrol (BARCAP) protector for the EC-121D Warning Star airborne early warning aircraft patrolling off the North Vietnamese coast.
 The F-104s were successful in deterring MiG interceptors and performed well as close support aircraft, though they were largely uninvolved in aerial combat and recorded no air-to-air kills during the conflict.
 The North Vietnamese were well aware of the F-104's performance, and the 479th TFW's pilots felt that the MiGs deliberately avoided engaging them.
 Twenty-five MiG kills were scored by fighters controlled by EC-121 Big Eye missions, and their Starfighter escorts played a vital role in ensuring their safety.

 From the first F-104 deployment in April 1965 to December, Starfighters flew a total of 2,937 combat sorties.
 These sorties resulted in the loss of five aircraft, one from the 476th TFS, which deployed from April to July 1965, and four from the 436th Tactical Fighter Squadron, which deployed from July to October 1965.
 One incident on 20 September claimed three F-104s when Captain Philip E. Smith strayed into Chinese airspace and was shot down by a Chinese Shenyang J-6; two more collided in mid-air while searching for Smith's missing jet.
 No losses were reported from the 435th Tactical Fighter Squadron's first deployment from October to December 1965.

 Starfighters returned to Vietnam when the 435th Tactical Fighter Squadron re-deployed from June 1966 until August 1967.
 During this time F-104s flew a further 2,269 combat sorties, for a total of 5,206.
 F-104s operating in Vietnam were upgraded in service with AN/APR-25/26 radar warning receiver equipment.
-One such example is on display in the Air Zoo in Kalamazoo, Michigan.
+One is on display in the Air Zoo in Kalamazoo, Michigan.
 During the second deployment, an additional nine aircraft were lost for a total of 14 F-104s lost to all causes in Vietnam.
-In July 1967, the Starfighter units transitioned to the McDonnell Douglas F-4 Phantom II.
+In July 1967, the Starfighter units switched to the McDonnell Douglas F-4 Phantom II.

 In 1967, these TAC aircraft were transferred to the Air National Guard.